adosia/Contracts/vesting-solution/README.md

 [0, 1, 2, 3, 4]
 ```

 This method of voting can be advantagous because all possible outcomes must be calculated.
 There is no ambiguity.
-This potential benefit becomes an issue with this system  because it does not scale well with a large group.
+This potential benefit becomes an issue within this system because it does not scale well with a large group.
 Each member is required to sign on the order of 2^N transactions, where N is the number of voters in the group.
 This problem becomes unweldly quickly.

-A simple solution for large voting groups is delegation via multisig wallets or with a trusted service provider.
+A simple solution for scaling that maintains the untradability of the right to vest and vote is voting delegation via multisig wallets.
 Advanced solutions may involve designing a singluar signature signing scheme for sets of transactions or GPU wallet signing nodes that brute force all the transactions.
 Both are well above the specifications of this proposal.

 The vesting group information is stored inside the datum of a single vestor's vesting UTxO.
-This is done on purpose such that members of the voting group could be removed and voting power can be delegated.
-A member of the voting group being removed from the entire contract means they must be removed from every single voting group in each UTxO.
+This is done on purpose such that members of the vesting and voting group could be removed.
+A member being removed from the entire contract means they must be removed from every single voting group in each UTxO.
 This is why the endpoint is very open ended and only requires a successful vote.
 It is on the duty of the voter to inspect the voting transaction before signing.

+## UTxO Level Customization

+Each UTxO inside the contract hash a specific type of datum that controls the entire vesting solution for that user.
+The datum is allowed to change via a successfull vest or vote.

 ```hs
 data CustomDatumType = CustomDatumType